Faithlife/styled-ui/UpgradeGuide.md

 - Installation
   - Styled-UI v6 should be installed as a **direct** dependency, not a peerDependency anymore.
+- Importing
+  - Importing from `'@faithlife/styled-ui/v6'` has been removed—import v6 components from `'@faithlife/styled-ui'` now.
 - `Accordion`
   - The `styleOverrides` prop has been removed in favor of Styled System props.
 Use style props for `Accordion.Panel` directly on that component.
 - `Button`